psarnow/colorado-dow/Questions.md

 * Considering general Rifle hunting seasons (non muzzleloader)
 * No preference between hunting a Bull or a Cow elk
 * No differentiation between Resident and NonResident hunter status
+* Ignore preference points required in Draw Results, assume all applicants have the same amount of points

 # Full List of Questions
 ## Pre Draw January - March